 Common mite species that bite and burrow into the skin include Sarcoptes scabiei, which causes scabies Scabies Scabies is an infestation of the skin with the mite Sarcoptes scabiei.
-Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline, and genitals... read more , and Demodex mites, which cause a scabies-like dermatitis (sometimes referred to as mange).
+Scabies causes intensely pruritic lesions with erythematous papules and burrows in web spaces, wrists, waistline... read more , and Demodex mites, which cause a scabies-like dermatitis (sometimes referred to as mange).

-Dermatitis is caused by mites that occasionally bite humans but are ordinarily ectoparasites of birds, rodents, or pets and by mites associated with plant materials or stored food or feed.
+Dermatitis is caused by mites that occasionally bite humans but are ordinarily ectoparasites of birds, rodents, or pets and by mites that contaminate plant materials or stored food or feed.

 Bird mites may bite people who handle live poultry or pet birds or who have birds’ nests on their homes.

 Rodent mites from cats, dogs (especially puppies), and rabbits may bite people.

 Swine mange mites (S. scabiei var suis) from pig farms or pet pigs may also bite humans.

 The straw itch mite (Pyemotes tritici) is a parasite of soft-bodied insects that can be or have been present in such materials such as seeds, straw, hay, and other plant material.
 These mites often bite people who handle the infested items.
 Granary workers, people who handle grass seeds or grass hay, and people who make dried plant arrangements are most at risk.